Need a list of proven auto service marketing ideas to attract more leads and qualified customers into your shop?

 - Category of your business.

-You’ll also manage and respond to any Google reviews from your Google My Business account — more on why that’s important in #9.
+You’ll also manage and respond to any Google reviews from your Google Business Profile account — more on why that’s important in #9.

 Which is NOT what we want considering Google is the #1-used search engine in the U.S!